Read about this season’s line up of talented Indigenous artists and performers and our community partners.

 Check out our Show Schedule to find out more about their virtual events.

 Christine is a proficient and resilient Indigenous storyteller with a professional dance career spanning 29+ years.
 Deeply connected to her people’s cultural wellness, she works to maintain the traditions and gifts of her Anishinaabe people.
 Christine has done solo and commissioned work, choreographing, youth creations and full-scale productions.
+Her website

 Maura (non-enrolled Cherokee/Mattamuskeet) is a dancer, choreographer and entertainer who’s performed across the continent.
 Her work is powered by a desire to perpetuate ancestral knowledge and respect the living earth.
 She’s dedicated to collaborating within Indigenous communities to celebrate group narratives through dance and other art forms.